Dubai: Dead fish spotted in some water channels; municipality clarifies cause

 The patient had endured years of severe pain and debilitating health complications due to the tumour

-The Dubai Municipality on Friday confirmed the cause of fish death across some water channels that were recently spotted by residents.
+The Dubai Municipality on Friday confirmed the cause of fish deaths across some water channels that were recently spotted by residents.

-The authority confirmed that fish deaths are a normal natural phenomenon due to weather changes and rising sea surface temperatures.
+The authority clarified that fish deaths are a normal natural phenomenon due to weather changes and rising sea surface temperatures.

 Specialised teams are currently managing the situation by cleaning up and removing the dead fish, ensuring public health and safety.